Nonlinear Thouless pumping: solitons and transport breakdown

 All above results dealt with repulsive inter-atomic interactions, and thus with stable nonlinear states of constant amplitudes.
 In this Letter we address nonlinear Thouless pumping of matter waves in a BEC with a negative scattering length, loaded in an optical superlattice created by two lattices, one moving with respect to the other.
-Unlike in the cases studied previously now a well-localized matter soliton is formed, and the quantized transport can be detected by measuring the soliton displacement over an integer number of periods.
-In this regime excitations from the upper bands of the linear lattice spectrum acquire special importance for dynamics~\cite{AKKS,BraKon2004}.
+In this regime a well-localized matter soliton is formed and excitations from the upper bands of the linear lattice spectrum acquire special importance~\cite{AKKS,BraKon2004}.
 Our two main findings are: First, there exists a threshold amplitude below which the pumping closely follows the prediction of the linear theory~\cite{Thouless}, even when solitons are formed.
-Above the threshold amplitude, the transport either becomes fractional or is completely arrested resulting in oscillatory motion of a soliton.
-Second, oscillations of the \rev{center of mass (COM) of a} soliton, relatively well described by the perturbation theory~\cite{perturb}, have topological nature.
+Above the threshold amplitude, the transport either becomes fractional, or acquires direction opposite to the moving sub-lattice velocity, or is arrested resulting in oscillatory motion of a soliton.
+Second, oscillations of a soliton, relatively well described by the perturbation theory~\cite{perturb}, have topological nature.
 They occur due to the nonlinearity-induced Rabi oscillations of atoms between bands with different Chern numbers.
-The sum of the Chern numbers of the excited bands determines the direction and fractional magnitude of the one-cycle-average velocity of a matter soliton.
-We mention that dynamics of the nonlinear wavepackets in oscillating lattices was studied previously in discrete models~\cite{KCV,BisSal}, in photonics~\cite{optlatt01,optlatt02,optlatt03}, and in BECs~\cite{BEC1,BEC2,StaLon}.
-However, \rev{fundamental relation of the transport properties of nonlinear systems with the topological properties of linear bands is established here for the first time}.
+The sum of the Chern numbers of the excited bands determines the direction and fractional magnitude of the one-cycle-average velocity of the soliton.
+While dynamics of nonlinear wavepackets in oscillating lattices was studied previously in discrete models~\cite{KCV,BisSal}, in photonics~\cite{optlatt01,optlatt02,optlatt03,zhangoe2015}, and in BECs~\cite{BEC1,BEC2,StaLon}, the \rev{relation of the transport properties of nonlinear systems with the topological properties of linear bands is established here for the first time}.

-The meanfield dynamics of 1D BEC with \rev{with a negative scattering length ($a_s<0$)} is described by the Gross-Pitaevskii equation (GPE) for the macroscopic order parameter $\Psi$:
+The meanfield dynamics of 1D BEC \rev{with a negative scattering length ($a_s<0$)} is described by the Gross-Pitaevskii equation (GPE) for the macroscopic order parameter $\Psi$: